25+ Hilarious Butterball Help Line Calls to Share This Thanksgiving

 A new bride cooking Thanksgiving dinner for the first time in a small, apartment-sized oven wanted to make sure her turkey wouldn’t expand during cooking (as baked goods do) and thus get stuck in the oven.

-A lady from Colorado called the Butterball hotline about “how to thaw” her frozen Butterball.
+A lady from Colorado called the Butterball help line about “how to thaw” her frozen Butterball.
 She proudly shared the fact that her turkey was stored in a snow bank outside!
 It had snowed the night before and it then dawned on her that she didn’t have a clue which snow bank her turkey was in.
 At that point, the conversation was really over because she was now on a mission to go find her turkey.

 Help in a pinch